Movatterモバイル変換

 Arsenal of advanced technology

 Goom is a fictionalextraterrestrial created byStan Lee,Jack Kirby, andDick Ayers, appearing inAmerican comic books published byMarvel Comics.
-He first appeared in theanthology comic bookTales of Suspense #15 (March 1961) in theSilver Age of Comic Books.
+He first appeared in theanthology comic bookTales of Suspense #15 (March 1961) during theSilver Age of Comic Books.
 He is depicted as the father ofGoogam.[1][2]

 Publication history